 Here are the testing dates this year:

-Application deadlines differ according to testing center and region.
+The above dates are for the test held in Japan and are taken as reference.
+Dates and application deadlines outside Japan differ according to testing center and region.
 Contact the overseas offices for more information.

 Testing areas in Japan